-Therefore, it is important to protect yourself in advance for the possibility that you are involved in an accident with an uninsured motorist in New Mexico.
-Because of this potential risk, many drivers carry a form of coverage known as “uninsured motorist coverage.”
-Uninsured motorist coverage protects not at fault drivers when they suffer a property damage loss or injury from an accident with an uninsured motorist.
-If you have uninsured motorist coverage, and it is confirmed that the at-fault driver does not have insurance, then your own insurance company will compensate you for your medical bills, lost wages, and pain and suffering, as well as damage to your vehicle.
+Therefore, it is important to protect yourself in advance for the possibility that you will be involved in an accident with an uninsured motorist in New Mexico.
+Because of this potential risk, many drivers carry a form of coverage known as uninsured (UM) or underinsured motorist (UIM) coverage.
+UM/UIM coverage protects drivers when they suffer a property damage loss or injury from an accident with an uninsured motorist.
+If you have uninsured motorist coverage, and it is confirmed that the at-fault driver does not have insurance, then your own insurance company should compensate you for your medical bills, lost wages, and pain and suffering, as well as damage to your vehicle.

 Some people are hesitant to file an uninsured claim for their accident since they are pursuing their own insurance policy.
-Though pursuing your own insurance company may not make sense initially, what is important to understand, is that you pay monthly premiums for this coverage and it is meant to protect you.
+Though pursuing your own insurance company may not make sense initially, it is important to understand that you pay monthly premiums for this coverage and it is there to protect you.

 Hire an Experienced New Mexico Car Accident Attorney